Nikita-Ma/Nikita-Ma/README.md

 ![]()
 # About me 🌠

-I'm 18 years old, I live in web development.
+I'm 18 years old, I'm passionate about web developmen.
 I like solving problems related to applications.

 I'll never stop developing! below you can see my skills and stats. 👩‍🏫